 9. Be Careful with the Hair Accessories

 Remember what I said about how certain fabrics can dry your hair and snag your ends?
 Some hair accessories that are currently all the rage are hair clips, velvet hairbands, and fancy hairpins.
 Those things and a dope fedora are never gonna go out of style.
-Those are all prone to do some pulling and snagging too, so just make sure that, before putting them onto your head that you dab a bit of a light oil (like sweet almond, avocado or jojoba) and that you're extra gentle when taking them out.
+Those are all prone to do some pulling and snagging too, so just make sure that before putting them onto your head that you dab a bit of light oil (like sweet almond, avocado, or jojoba) and that you're extra gentle when taking them out.
 Oh, and that you definitely don't sleep with any hair accessories on your head.
 Oh, one more—that you make sure your wool hats are lined with satin.

 10. Wear More Wigs

 So long as you've got on a quality wig and you take extremely good care of the hair that is underneath it (check out "This Is The Way To Properly Care For Your Hair While Rockin' A Wig"), I think fall and winter are the perfect times to become Regine (the real ones know what I'm referring to) and rock your wig out!
 It's a great way to keep your hands out of your head, protect your hair from the harsh weather elements and give your tresses the stressless time that it needs in order to grow.
 Plus, what keeps your hair warmer, right?
 Definitely bless yourself with a wig in the next couple of weeks.
 Watch your hair thrive because you did.
 Enjoy these next couple of seasons, sis.
 From head to toe.
 Literally.